sb10/nextflow/docs/config.rst

 Scope `k8s`
 -----------

-The ``k8s`` scope allows you to define the setting to configure the workflow deployment and execution in a Kubernetes cluster.
+The ``k8s`` scope allows the definition of the configuration settings that control the deployment and execution of workflow applications in a Kubernetes cluster.

 The following settings are available: